OutRun 2: Gameplay

-OutRun 2 stays true to the race format from the 1986 original, in which the player is behind the steering wheel of a Ferrari sports car with a friend in the passenger seat through 5 of 15 stages.
+OutRun 2 maintains the race format from the 1986 original, in which the player is behind the steering wheel of a Ferrari sports car with a friend in the passenger seat through 5 of 15 stages.
 As before, the player can choose their course and the soundtrack.
-OutRun 2 has been overhauled with 3D graphics and a local networked multiplayer system.
+OutRun 2 has 3D graphics and a local networked multiplayer system.

 Sega licensed seven Ferrari vehicles for OutRun 2, including the Testarossa from the original game.

-The soundtrack was completely rearranged, bringing in seven pieces of music with styles ranging from instrumental rock to upbeat ballads.
+The soundtrack is a rearranged and re-recorded version of the musical themes from the 1986 game, and includes seven pieces ranging in style from instrumental rock to upbeat ballads.
 The original 1986 music is also unlockable.

-OutRun 2 provides three single-player game modes: "OutRun mode", "Heart Attack mode" and "Time Attack mode":
+OutRun 2 contains three single-player game modes::